 For the administrators and developers, the transition to the new platform was very smooth.
 “Rancher Prime’s intuitive user interface made the switchover really easy for us.
 We were able to map all workflows without much training, and we received a lot of positive feedback from our employees right from the start,” says Rother.

 To support the change process, the project team involved the DevOps teams at an early stage, provided information about the new container platform via blog articles and the internal wiki, and held several workshops for the individual teams.
 This enabled individual questions to be clarified quickly.
 They also left it up to the teams to decide at what point they wanted to migrate their applications.

 “We are currently seeing that the migration to the new clusters is proceeding rapidly,” says Rother.
 “This is certainly due to the fact that, from the developers’ point of view, not that much is changing.
 What matters most to them is that the platform runs very stably and interacts smoothly with all the existing components of the development workplace.”

 What’s next for Gothaer?

 In parallel, the team continues to investigate Kubernetes-as-a-Service offerings.
-“By choosing SUSE Rancher, we have gained a lot of flexibility for the future,” concludes Rother.
+“By choosing Rancher Prime, we have gained a lot of flexibility for the future,” concludes Rother.
 “We can theoretically extend our application infrastructure into the cloud and benefit from maximum scalability and lower costs — without increasing operational complexity.”
-Rother adds that the company is also more flexible overall when it comes to future solutions: “We can map the complete lifecycle management for the hosted clusters via SUSE Rancher and use our established workflows in any environment,” he says.
+Rother adds that the company is also more flexible overall when it comes to future solutions: “We can map the complete lifecycle management for the hosted clusters via Rancher Prime and use our established workflows in any environment,” he says.